neurologic/Comparative-Animal-Behavior/understanding-behavior/communication_ultimate.md

 ## The evolution of communication signals

-How might communication signals arise in the first place?
-In other words, what is the phylogenetic history of a particular communication signal and what selective pressures shaped it?
+How might communication systems arise in the first place?
+In other words, what is the phylogenetic history of a particular communication system and what selective pressures shaped it?

 :::{image} ../images/communication-evolution.png
 :align: center